Al Pacino as Tony Montana, hotheaded Cuban-American cocaine dealer

 The ’80s-ness of it all extends to his large-fitting low rise suit trousers which have a flat front and plenty of room throughout the hips.
 The side pockets are slanted, and there is a jetted pocket on the right rear.
 The slightly flared bottoms are plain-hemmed with a full break.

 Tony wears a thin brown leather belt with a small gold squared claw-style buckle through the trousers’ slim belt loops.

-The first shirt worn with this suit—in the car shopping scene—is a baggy soft brown shirt with a large collar, breast pocket, and button cuffs.
+The first shirt worn with this suit—in the car shopping scene—is a baggy brown silk shirt with a point collar, breast pocket, and button cuffs.
 Tony ignores the top few dark brown plastic buttons down the plain “French placket” front, per his usual style.